GigaMatt/jaws-the-game-msp430/README.md

 ![Jaws-Promo-Image](/extras/jaws-promo-image.jpg)

 **JAWS, THE GAME** is inspired by the 1975 Steven Spielberg thriller-film that remains a quintessential part of pop culture, through Discovery Channel's annual _Shark Week_ summer TV event.
 As they say during Shark Week, "it's a bad week to be a seal!"
+This work is a continuation of my (failed) May 2019 attempt at this project.

-If your gift-giving is as untraditional as I am, _Jaws, The Game_ is the (un)Natural Christmas toy for almost any adult.
-With graphical sharks representative of an time long past, and physical buttons that alter the tenor of sound as you play, _Jaws, The Game_ is sure to take you back this holiday season, while ensuring your children learn about some of Hollywood's greatest films!
+If your gift-giving is as unnatural as I am, then _Jaws, The Game_ is the perfect Christmas toy for almost any adult.
+With graphical sharks representative of an time long past, and physical buttons that alter the tenor of sound as you play, _Jaws, The Game_ is sure to take you back this holiday season, while ensuring your children learn about one of Hollywood's greatest films!

 ## Features
 _JAWS, THE GAME_ will: